LNicholsonDev/LNicholsonDev/README.md

 # Leah Nicholson

-A Biologist became a Software Developer too.
+A Biologist became a Software Developer.
 Finishing an M.S. in Computer Science at Georgia Tech, machine learning specialization.

 That path shows in my work - most of my projects involve healthcare,